Understanding Design Language Systems: Examples From Design Systems!

 Design Scalability

 There’s no shortcut to design scalability.
 All you have to do is put standards in place.
-Following a systematic approach from the beginning and being consistent in it eventually speeds up the product development process and the overall speed of the product output.
+Following a systematic approach from the beginning and being consistent eventually speeds up the product development process and the overall speed of the product output.

 End-User Experience